-- \ ERP is based on NYSDEC Air Guide 1 Regulations. - \\ Actual emission rate reported is the average for the year. - \\\ 6 NYCRR Part 212 restricts emissions of VOCs to a maximum of 10 lb/hr without controls.
+ERP is based on NYSDEC Air Guide 1 Regulations.

+Actual emission rate reported is the average for the year.

+6 NYCRR Part 212 restricts emissions of VOCs to a maximum of 10 lb/hr without controls.

-decreasing TVOC concentrations in 2013 (38 $\mu$ g/L in January to 25 $\mu$ g/L in October).
-EW-17 showed TVOC concentrations ranging from 84 $\mu$ g/L in January to 37 $\mu$ g/L in December.
+January to 19 μ g/L in October).
+EW-17 showed TVOC concentrations ranging from 32 μ g/L in January to $28 \,\mu g/L$ in December.
 This well is located slightly downgradient of well EW-4.
-Wells EW-3 and EW-5 had low VOC concentrations below the AWQS in 2013 (Figure 3.2.5-3).
+Wells EW-3 and EW-5 had VOC concentrations below the AWQS in 2014 (Figure 3.2.5-3).
 Table F-15 summarizes the data for the extraction wells.
 Table 3.2.5-3 shows the monthly extraction well pumping rates.

-The OU III South Boundary Pump and Treat System performance can be evaluated based on the major decisions identified for this system resulting from the groundwater DQO process.
+The OU III South Boundary Treatment System performance can be evaluated based on the major decisions identified for this system resulting from the groundwater DQO process.

-No unexpected levels were not identified in 2013.
+No, unexpected levels were not identified in 2014.

-Yes, with the addition of the new extraction well EW-17 is now capturing the higher concentrations that were migrating beneath well EW-4.
-This is evident by the reduced TVOCs present in the bypass well 121-43
+Yes, the new extraction well EW-17 is now capturing the higher concentrations that were migrating beneath well EW-4.
+This is evident by the reduced VOC concentrations present in the bypass well 121-43.